Watch our video for World Refugee Day.

 But when their boat ran out of fuel it was the Libyan Coastguard that forcibly took them to Tripoli, locking them up in the Triq al-Sikka Detention Center.
 Running out of hope that they would be freed, her husband set himself on fire, burning to death.

-We must break this cycle of exploitation.
+A petition has been prepared, we must break this cycle of exploitation.

 And that starts with putting pressure on the EU.
 Telling the EU to put human lives before inhume immigration policies that are sending refugees and migrants back into danger in Libya.

 Your signature tells the EU that it can no longer be complicit in allowing modern slavery to persist in Libya.
 Act now and sign the petition.

 - https://www.bbc.com/news/world-africa-49154959 ↩

 Share this petition